Wyattwwwww/hello-world/README.md

 My first test repository.

 # About myself
-I am an undergraduate from SIST in Shanghaitech.
+I am an undergraduate from SIST in ShanghaiTech.
 Hope to have a good time in github.